 I ♥ Manchester

-I've been fortunate enough to live at every point of the United Kingdom's compass.
+I've been fortunate enough to live and work at every point of the United Kingdom's compass.

-At one time or another, I've lain my head and my heart in Newcastle, Aberdeen, Edinburgh, London, Manchester and Sheffield.
+At one time or another, I’ve called Newcastle, Aberdeen, Edinburgh, London, Manchester and Sheffield home.

 Each place challenged and enriched me; gave me friends, experiences and stories; and added something to my life.